DoLife-AI/dolife-site/_pages/terms.md

 ## 6) Optional connectors & AI
 Connectors (Google/Microsoft/iCloud email; Apple/Google/Microsoft calendars) are optional and controlled by you.
 You can revoke at any time.
-AI extraction is applied to **sanitized** email text (on-device redaction) and returns suggested tasks for your review.
+If connected to School Failsafe, a separate product, AI extraction is applied to **sanitized** email text (on-device redaction) and returns suggested tasks for your review.

 ## 7) Privacy
 See our [Privacy Policy](/privacy/) for details on what we collect and how we use it.